thecodeteam/training/openstack-summit/ex1/README.md

 cf marketplace
 ```

-You should see an output that lists the different services and the plans.
+You should see an output that lists the different services and the plans that have been pre-installed for your convenience.

 ```
 +------------+------+------------------------------------------+---------+------+--------+----------+---------+--------+------+